Healthy Recipes Blog

 Serving Suggestions

-In the summer, I often serve it with grilled zucchini.
-It's also good with arugula salad or cucumber tomato salad.
+Alternatively, I serve it with an easy steamed or microwaved side dish, such as microwave broccoli or steamed broccoli.
+It's also good with arugula salad, spinach salad, or cucumber tomato salad.

 Recipe Card